Zero-Tang/NoirVisor/src/svm_core/readme.md

 Prior to running a vCPU, NoirVisor should save the processor states.
 The states subject to be manually saved by NoirVisor includes:
 - General-Purpose Registers.
 (Excludes `rax`,`rsp`,`rip`,`rflags` because they are saved in VMCB)
 - Debug Registers.
 (Excludes `dr6` and `dr7` because they are saved in VMCB)
 - Extended States.
-(We might use `xsave` instruction to save extended state)
+(We might use `xsaves` instruction to save extended state)

 To run a vCPU, NoirVisor should load the processor states for the Guest.
 In addition to the registers mentioned above, NoirVisor should load the following registers to VMCB:
 - Control Registers.
 (Includes `cr0`,`cr2`,`cr3`,`cr4`,`cr8`)